 Mexico: $9.2B airport won't damage environment

-MEXICO CITY (AP) — Building a $9.2 billion airport in the capital will help rehabilitate the surrounding area and it will not negatively impact the environment, as critics are charging, a top Mexican official said Friday.
+MEXICO CITY (AP) — Mexican authorities say building a new airport in the capital will help rehabilitate the surrounding area and it will not negatively impact the environment, as critics are saying.

-He said the construction plan also includes rehabilitating thousands of acres of land around the new airport with green areas and building lagoons that will be used to harvest rain water to avoid floods.
+Guerra said Friday the construction plan also includes rehabilitating thousands of acres of land around the new airport with green areas and lagoons that will be used to harvest rain water to avoid floods.